AliYmn/Reasoner-Multiprocessing/README.md

 <center><img src="img/terminal.gif"></center>

 # Reasoner-Multiprocessing
-I got an error while running too many rules on owlready2 on reaseoner.
+I got an error while running too many rules on owlready2 on reasoner.
 I wanted to find a solution to this situation.

 Error Preview;